valory-xyz/mech-tools-dev/README.md

 **7.** Push to changes.

-## Testing the tool
+## Testing added tools

 You can test any of the added tools by running a Mech service using them.
 For this purpose, you can use the [quickstart](https://github.com/valory-xyz/quickstart/).
-Follow the instruction in the README file of this repository.
+Follow the instructions in the README file of this repository.
 You will need the hashes of your tools found in `packages/packages.json` and the service hash (corresponding to the key `service/valory/mech/0.1.0` in the same file).
+When the Mech service is running, you can send it requests using the [Mech client](https://github.com/valory-xyz/mech-client).